 - Autonomous purifying for zero fuss operation and better energy management.

-- Noise level or sleep mode if is for bedroom use.
+- Low noise level or sleep mode if is for bedroom use.

 - A price point that you are comfortable with.